H. Louis Duhring Jr.

 300-06 West Willow Grove Avenue, Chestnut Hill, Philadelphia (1913), Durhing, Okie & Ziegler, architects.
 One of Duhring's Cotswold-style houses.

-Herman Louis Duhring Jr. (March 24, 1874 - July 18, 1953) was an American architect from Philadelphia, Pennsylvania.
-He designed several buildings that are listed on the U.S. National Register of Historic Places.
+Herman Louis Duhring Jr. (March 24, 1874 - July 18, 1953) was an American architect.
+He co-founded the architectural firm Duhring, Okie & Ziegler in 1899, which became Duhring & Ziegler from 1918 to 1924, after which Duhring worked independently.
+Between 1910 and 1930, he designed 180 houses in the Chesnut Hill neighborhood of Philadelphia.
+He worked on historical renovations including the Rocky Mills mansion in Virginia and the Powel House in Philadelphia.
+Several of his buildings are listed on the U.S. National Register of Historic Places.

+Early life and education

+He was born March 24, 1874, in Philadelphia to Reverend Herman L. and Lucy (Bryant) Duhring.
+He attended local public schools and graduated from Central Manual Training School in 1891.
+He received a B.S. degree in architecture from the University of Pennsylvania in 1904.

 Career

-The son of an Episcopal minister, he attended the Department of Architecture at the University of Pennsylvania, and worked in the architectural offices of Mantle Fielding and Frank Furness.
-In 1897, he was the winner of the first Stewardson Traveling Scholarship for study in Europe.
+He worked in the architectural offices of Mantle Fielding in 1892, Furness, Evans & Co. in 1893, and Frank Miles Day in 1896.
+He was the winner of the first Stewardson Traveling Scholarship which funded his travel to Venice, Italy.
+His measured drawings of St Mark's Campanile were used in the rebuild of the tower after its collapse in 1902.
 He returned to Philadelphia in 1898, and opened his own office.
 In 1899, he formed a partnership with R. Brognard Okie and Carl Ziegler - Duhring, Okie & Ziegler.
 Okie left the firm in 1918, and the partnership continued as Duhring & Ziegler until 1924, after which Duhring worked independently.